komunitin/komunitin/accounting/README.md

 docker exec -it komunitin-cc-1 /bin/bash -c "vendor/bin/phpunit tests/MultiNodeTest.php"
 ```
 This will make the Komunitin node act as `trunk/branch2` in the CreditCommons test tree.
 You should see 8/8 tests passing.

+To  restart from scratch, do `docker compose down -v`.
+Make sure with `docker ps -a` and `docker volume ls` that all relevant containers are stopped and removed, and repeat if necessary.
+There might also be an unnamed volume that you need to remove.
+If see `DUPLICATE ENTRY` errors on the next run then you know it wasn't removed completely.